 To better illustrate this, watch this short video with Daniel Lieberman, who explains about the natural running strike and how to regain it by going barefoot:

-Barefoot running is now really picking up and groups are formed in almost all major cities to meet-up, exchange and run barefoot together.
+Barefoot running is now really picking up and groups have formed in almost all major cities to meet-up, exchange and run barefoot together.

 Some even decide to go completely barefoot without the added protection of minimal shoes like the Vibram Five Fingers.
 Those people will tell you that as long as you stay vigilant and use your eyes and brain, everything should be fine.